Ro Body Review 2026: Pricing, Medications, Clinical Experience & Honest Verdict | Luma Health

 Ro Body is the weight management program within Ro (formerly Roman), one of the most established names in direct-to-consumer telehealth in the United States.
 Founded in 2017 as Roman — initially focused on erectile dysfunction and men's health — the company rebranded to Ro and expanded aggressively into a multi-condition platform covering hair loss, women's health, skincare, mental health, and ultimately weight management through Ro Body.

-By 2026, Ro has raised over $1 billion from institutional investors including General Atlantic and TQ Ventures, serves millions of patients across its platform, and has built a distinctive operational differentiator in the GLP-1 market: an integrated pharmacy model where Ro operates its own licensed pharmacy facilities rather than routing prescriptions to third-party compounders.
+By 2026, Ro has raised several hundred million dollars from institutional investors including General Catalyst, serves millions of patients across its platform, and has built a distinctive operational differentiator in the GLP-1 market: an integrated pharmacy model where Ro operates its own licensed pharmacy facilities rather than routing prescriptions to third-party compounders.
 This integrated approach gives Ro more direct control over medication quality, supply chain, and preparation standards than most GLP-1 telehealth competitors.

 Understanding Ro's corporate context matters for evaluating Ro Body specifically: weight loss is one of several health categories on the platform, not Ro's exclusive focus.
 The company's operational maturity and financial stability are genuine strengths; the multi-category focus means GLP-1 clinical depth may be diluted compared to providers for whom GLP-1 is the only thing they do.